hep-gc/cloud-scheduler/README.md

 ## Introduction
 Cloud Scheduler: Automatically boot VMs for your HTC jobs

-Cloud Scheduler manages virtual machines on clouds configured with Nimbus, Eucalyptus, or Amazon EC2 to create an environment for HTC batch job execution.
+Cloud Scheduler manages virtual machines on clouds configured with OpenStack, Google Compute Engine, or Amazon EC2 to create an environment for HTC batch job execution.
 Users submit their jobs to a Condor job queue, and Cloud Scheduler boots VMs to suit those jobs.